-- 1. Ensure all systems are functioning as intended. - 2.
-Ensure there is no damage to the exterior of the building.
+- 1. Ensure there is no damage to the exterior of the building. - 2.
+Ensure all systems are functioning as intended.

 Immediately upon implementation of a Code Grey Extreme Weather/Natural Disaster, an Emergency Operations Centre (EOC) will be established by the Charge Nurse.
 The Nurse's Station of the home will serve as the default location for the EOC.